AndreasOM/anti.cute-ninjas.com/legacy/_posts/2004-07-13-Wordpress-Modifications.markdown

 Sorry!)

     Some of these
-    <a href="http://weblog.burningbird.net/archives/2004/07/07/wordpress-modifications/fulltext/">Burningbird » Wordpress Modifications</a> are really worth to be considered here.
+    <a href="http://weblog.burningbird.net/archives/2004/07/07/wordpress-modifications/fulltext/">Burningbird Â» Wordpress Modifications</a> are really worth to be considered here.

     I might implement a few of them soon...